harrycresswell/hc/content/page/about.md

 ## Where to go next

 There are a few places to go from here.
-You can [read some of my articles](http://localhost:1313/articles/) or [see my bookshelf](http://localhost:1313/reading/) for some great books on starting a successful business.
+You can [read some of my articles](http://localhost:1313/articles/) or [check out my bookshelf](http://localhost:1313/reading/) where I keep notes on things I'm learning.

 You can also follow me on [Twitter](https://twitter.com/harrycresswell) or see my full resume on [LinkedIn](https://uk.linkedin.com/in/harrycresswell
 ).

-If you’re interested in [working with me](http://localhost:1313/design-consulting/), you can also check out a few recent projects below:
+If you’re interested in [working with me](http://localhost:1313/design-consulting/), you might be interested in a few recent projects i've worked on:

 ### Recent projects